-Hand in hand, we head through one of the front doors into the antechamber, then proceed beyond into the nave.
-Out of instinct I reach towards the stoup for Holy Water to cross myself, but I stop myself just in time, knowing that if a bolt of lightning is going to strike - it will be now.
-I glance at Ana whose mouth has dropped open in surprise but I look away, to admire the impressive ceiling of the majestic cathedral as I wait for God's judgement.
+Hand in hand, we head through one of the front doors into the antechamber, then proceed onward into the nave.
+Out of instinct I reach toward the stoup for Holy Water to bless myself, but I stop just in time, knowing that if a bolt of lightning is going to strike, it will be now.
+I catch Ana's openmouthed surprise, but look away to admire the impressive ceiling as I wait for God's judgment.

-Nothing.
-No thunderbolt today.
+No. No thunderbolt today.

 "Old habits," I mutter, feeling a little embarrassed, but relieved that I've not been rendered into a pile of ashes on the grand threshold.
-Ana turns her attention to the magnificent interior; the lofty ornate ceilings, the rust-colored marble columns, the intricate stained glass.
+Ana turns her attention to the magnificent interior: the lofty ornate ceilings, the rust-colored marble columns, the intricate stained glass.
 Sunlight streams in a steady beam through the oculus in the transept's dome, as if God were smiling down on the place.
-There's a whispered hush that echoes through the nave, enveloping us in an ethereal calm that's only disturbed by the occasional cough from one of the few visitors.
-It's quiet; a refuge from the hustle and bustle of Seattle.
+There's a whispered hush that fills the nave, enveloping us in a spiritual calm that's disturbed only by the occasional echoing cough from one of the few visitors.
+It's quiet, a refuge from the hustle and bustle of Seattle.
 I'd forgotten just how tranquil and beautiful it is in here, but then I've not been inside for years.
 I'd always loved the pomp and ceremony of a Catholic Mass.
 The ritual.
 The responses.
 The smell of burning incense.
-My mother made sure her three children were well versed in all things Catholic and there was a time when I would have done anything to please my new mother.
+Grace made sure her three children were well versed in all things Catholic, and there was a time when I would have done anything to please my new mother.